This Day In Literary History

 Socks, part comedy and part drama, is the endearing tale of a spunky cat who is adopted by a young married couple.
 Then his loving, doting humans have a baby, and his whole world turns upside down.
 Socks doesn't like playing second fiddle to the annoying infant.

-The Newbery Award winning Dear Mr. Henshaw told the heart wrenching story of second grader Leigh Botts, who struggles to deal with his parents' divorce, his troubled relationship with his father, his loneliness, and other issues.
+The Newbery Award winning Dear Mr. Henshaw told the heart wrenching story of second grader Leigh Botts, who struggles to deal with his parents' divorce, his troubled relationship with his father, his loneliness, and the mysterious thief at school who keeps stealing his lunch.

 Dear Mr. Henshaw was followed by a sequel, Strider (1991), in which Leigh and his friend Barry find a stray dog on the beach whom they name Strider.
 They decide to adopt Strider and share custody of him the way that most divorced couples share custody of their children.

-Beverly Cleary lives in Carmel, California.
-She's still with us at 100 and continues to attract new generations of fans and inspire new generations of children's book writers.
+Beverly Cleary is still with us at 102 and continues to attract new generations of fans and inspire new generations of children's book writers.

 Quote Of The Day